nailashfrni/todo-be/README.md

 # Tugas Oprec FUKI 2023
-Todolist Backend App using Django REST Framework
+Todolist App using Django REST Framework
 <br>

-## Disclaimer
-> Aplikasi ini baru berisi API saja, User Interface masih dalam proses pembuatan

 ## How to Run the App